carminecolucci/Snake-Pygame/README.md

 # Snake-Pygame
-A simple Snake Game written in pygame that keeps track of your max score.
+A simple Snake Game written in python that keeps track of your max score.